yummyshop/GraphPyShop/README.md

 - Make rate limit read max values and restore rate etc from responses
 - Implement bulk mutations
 - Improve checks for which queries are bulk query compatible and avoid generating bulk query versions and issue warnings for those that aren't
-- Allow supporting multiple versions
+- Support multiple api versions
-- Allow supporting customer and storefront APIs in addition to admin
+- Support customer and storefront APIs in addition to admin
 - Support & test multiple graphql queries
 - Add the support to receive create, update, delete events over webhooks (ie just some fastapi instance, that can then easily be added to Modal as well)
+- Auto handle defaults for input variables, ie first could be filled up to be 250 which is the shopify max

 ## Performance